LM2621/LM2621.github.io/readme.md

 * 75% accuracy

 #	[IMDB review classifier](https://github.com/LM2621/IMDB-review-classifier)
-* A model that classifies IMDB moview reviews as either positive or negative overall
+* An NLP model that classifies IMDB movie-reviews as either positive or negative overall
 * Uses the labeled dataset 'imdb' from huggingface
 * 85% accuracy